-If a family is leaving Optimist International School during the school year, an entitlement for a refund of a percentage of the school fees paid is calculated below:

-- This refund is made only if all financial obligations have been met and the appropriate notice period as indicated in both the Admissions and School Fees Policy have been fulfilled. - When one or both stipulations have not been fulfilled, the deposit fee, paid upon registration, will be retained to cover any financial shortfall.
+If a family is leaving during the school year, an entitlement for a refund of a percentage of the school fees paid is calculated below: A refund is made only if all financial obligations have been met and the appropriate notice period as indicated in both the Admissions and School Fees Policy have been fulfilled.
+When one or both stipulations have not been fulfilled, the deposit fee, paid upon registration, will be retained to cover any financial shortfall.
+Date of calculation: If a student leaves before 15th of the months, school fees for that month will be refunded, as per the refund policy.
+If a student leaves after 15th of the month, only the school fees for the following month will be refunded.

+REFUNDING OF

-È IF YOU LEAVE IN REFUNDING OF TUITION FEE (IN EUROS)
+IF YOU LEAVE IN

 September-December 50%

 January 40%

 February 30%

 March 20%

 April 10%

-May-July 0%
+May-July 0% L.

-Į